 Wiltshire Heritage Guide

 From stately homes to landscape gardens, countryside walks to historic churches, it is safe to say that Wiltshire has a little bit of something for everyone.
 I'll admit to a bit of bias - Wiltshire is home to more of my favourite places than just about anywhere else in the UK.
-Let's start with one of those places, Avebury Stone Circle, near Marlborough.
+Let's start with one of those places, Avebury Henge, near Marlborough.

 The huge stone circle at Avebury is unique in that many of the cottages of the village of Avebury are located within the standing stones that make up the circle.
 An excellent museum in the village tells the story of the excavation and exploration of the circle.
 But don't stop there, Avebury is just one of a number of fascinating ancient sites in the surrounding area.